 - Barbiturates and benzodiazepines (often used as sleeping pills and sedatives; examples include Ambien®, Xanax®, and Valium®)

 - Cough medicine/cough syrup

 - General anesthetics (often used for surgery)

-- Talk regularly with your medical professional about any and all side effects and concerns.
+- Talk with your doctor about any and all side effects and concerns.

-- Dispose of unused prescription opioids as soon as possible to limit the possiblity of illegal use.
+- Dispose of unused prescription opioids as soon as possible to limit the possibility of illegal use.
 Find a free drug-take back site near you.

 What is heroin?

 Heroin is illegal to possess, distribute, and use.
 It is a white or brown powder or a black sticky substance.
 It can be injected, snorted, sniffed, or smoked.
 Most users report a rush of good feelings immediately after taking it.[accordion collapsed]